Call for Abstract

 Health resources include all the staff that is directly or indirectly involved in any health issue concern.
 The field of health human resources deals with issues such as planning, development, performance, management, retention, information, and research on human resources for the health care sector.
 Health Economics and Public Policies is the field identifying with authority, administration, and organization of public health, health awareness systems, clinics, and doctor's facility systems.

 - Environmental Health Compliance

 A gradual increase in the overall temperature of the earth's atmosphere generally attributed to the greenhouse effect caused by increased levels of carbon dioxide, CFCs, and other pollutants.
 Global warming, also referred to as climate change, is the observed century-scale rise in the average temperature of the Earth's climate system and its related effects.
 Multiple lines of scientific evidence show that the climate system is warming.
 Future climate change and associated impacts will differ from region to region.
 Anticipated effects include increasing global temperatures, rising sea levels, changing precipitation, and expansion of deserts in the subtropics.

 - Greenhouse Gas emissions regulations

 - Carbon Cycle

-Green chemistry is the design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances.
+Green chemistry is the design of chemical products and that reduce or eliminate the use or generation of hazardous substances.
 Green chemistry applies across the life cycle of a chemical product, including its design, manufacture, use, and ultimate disposal.
 Green chemistry focuses on the environmental impact of chemistry, including technological approaches to preventing pollution and reducing consumption of nonrenewable resources.
-It prevents pollution at the molecular level.

 - Green Materials